jacobmaj/TimeTracks/README.md

 # TimeTracks
-A website which allows users to create and manage events, and view their individual timers.
+A website which allows users to create and manage events, as well as view their individual timers.

 Deployed by GitHub Pages: https://fullskele.github.io/TimeTracks/